DanielSan-01/devplatforms-resit/README.md

 </details>

-Instead of going codeblock for codeblock I've generated a very simple demonstration of all the UI components inside each of the elements there is an explanation that shows or explains the element or why things like these are easy to build with Chakra, I will be importing and showing a lot to give you a good scope of what Chakra can do there will also be small comments in the code pertaining to the function they serve.
+For the main app, I've put together a demo that shows off a bunch of Chakra components.
+It's not the prettiest thing in the world, but it'll give you a good feel for how everything works together.

-Create inside src/ App.jsx
+Create `App.jsx` in your `src` folder:

 <details>
 <summary><strong>App.jsx</strong> (click to expand)</summary>